-2020 Summer Olympics Postponed Amid Coronavirus Outbreak
+2020 Summer Olympics Postponed by a Year Due to Coronavirus Outbreak

-2020 Summer Olympics Postponed Amid Coronavirus Outbreak, Veteran IOC Member Says
+The upcoming Summer Olympic Games in Tokyo, Japan will be postponed until 2021.
+On Tuesday, Japan’s Prime Minister Shinzo Abe revealed that he and the International Olympic Committee president Thomas Bach have agreed to delay the event by a year as a result of the coronavirus outbreak that has affected 195 countries.

-The upcoming Summer Olympic Games in Tokyo, Japan, will not go on as planned, an International Olympic Committee member has revealed to USA Today.
-Dick Pound said that “on the basis of the information the IOC has, postponement has been decided.”
-It’s believed that the global sporting competition will be pushed back to 2021 as a result of the coronavirus outbreak that has affected 195 countries.
+The news comes one day after Dick Pound, a veteran International Olympic Committee member, revealed to USA Today that “on the basis of the information the IOC has, postponement has been decided.”

 “The parameters going forward have not been determined, but the Games are not going to start on July 24, that much I know,” he continued, adding that “it will come in stages.
 We will postpone this and begin to deal with all the ramifications of moving this, which are immense.”

-Despite Pound’s confirmation to USA Today, IOC President Thomas Bach nor the Games itself have made a formal announcement as to any decision regarding a postponement.
 On Sunday, Bach said that they would use the next four weeks to assess the situation and make a final decision.
 The Games, he clarified, would not be canceled.

 Additionally, Australia and Canada both announced that they would not send their athletes to the 2020 competition in Japan.
 According to CBS Sports, “the Canadian Olympic Committee and Canadian Paralympic Committee announced Sunday night that they will refuse to send athletes if the Games are not postponed, becoming the first country to officially announce their intentions to withdraw from the games barring a postponement.”